AlexzanderFlores/WOKCommands/README.md

 # Setup

-After you have installed WOKCommands there is a simple setup process:
+After you have installed WOKCommands there is a simple setup process.
+You have the ability to pass in an options object to customize WOKCommands:

 ```JS
 const DiscordJS = require('discord.js')